Major & Minor Bone Grafting

 How Is a Bone Graft Applied?

-Dr. Kim will cover all your available choices before surgery begins, and every precaution is taken to make this process as painless as possible.
+Our Oral Surgeons will cover all your available choices before surgery begins, and every precaution is taken to make this process as painless as possible.
 Your procedure will involve either a sample of bone (taken from another part of your body) or, as is more common today, a special grafting material being attached to your jaw bone.
 After waiting for the graft to create a sufficient amount of new bone cells, which can take several months, it will be safer and more stable to apply your implant.

-Whether or not you only need a minor graft, allowing the implant to be installed during the surgery, is up to Dr. Kim.
+Whether or not you only need a minor graft, allowing the implant to be installed during the surgery, is up to Dr. Kim or Dr. Ota.
 Either way, once the graft is successful, your dental implant will have a stronger jaw to support it.
 As with protocol for any surgery, we’ll first need to go over your personal medical history and make sure you’re aware of any/all risks involved for your particular case.
 Once it is determined if you are a qualified candidate for the procedure, we can move forward to giving you a new and improved smile.

 Types of Bone Grafts